Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/HPETutorial/TUTORIAL.md

 <img src="Images/project_folders_samples.png" width="600"/>
 </p>

-* **:green_circle: Action**: Select all of the asset inside the `Assets/Samples/Perception/<perception-package-version>/Human Pose Estimation/Models and Animations`.
+* **:green_circle: Action**: Select all of the asset inside the `Assets/Samples/Perception/<perception-package-version>/Human Pose Labeling and Randomization/Models and Animations`.
 * **:green_circle: Action**: In the _**Inspector**_ tab, navigate to the _**Rig**_ section.

 Note how `Animation Type` is set to `Humanoid` for all selected assets.
 This is a requirement and makes sure all animations included in the sample `.fbx` files are ready to be used on a rigged humanoid model.

-> :information_source: The _**Rig**_ section includes a checkbox named `Optimize Game Objcets`.
-This flag is disabled for the included samples and we recommended you **disable** it on your own rigged models as well, so that all trasnforms included in your rig are exposed.
+> :information_source: The _**Rig**_ section includes a checkbox named `Optimize Game Objects`.
+This flag is disabled on the included samples and we recommended you **disable** it on your rigged models as well so that all transforms included in your rig are exposed.
 If this flag is enabled, you will need to make sure all the joints you require for your workflow are selected in the list of `Extra Transforms to Expose`.
 This list is only displayed if the optimization checkbox is enabled.

 ### <a name="step-2">Step 2: Set Up a Humanoid Character in a Scene</a>